Evolui-Tecnologia-MVP-Proto/MindBitsComposer/replit.md

   - Applied color: #000000 to thead th, .table-header, and th elements
   - Used [data-page="documentos"] selector to limit scope to documentos page only
-  - Added double specificity protection with html:not(.dark) to prevent dark mode interference
+  - Added double specificity protection with html:not(.dark) to prevent dark mode interference ✓ Implemented table row alternating colors for LIGHT mode in documentos page (January 23, 2025):
+  - Added CSS rules for alternating row colors: #FFFFFF (odd) and #F9FAFB (even) for light mode
+  - Applied to light mode only with html:not(.dark) and :not(.dark *) selectors
+  - Ensured cells inherit the row background colors for consistency
+  - Added double protection to prevent interference with dark mode theming
+  - Used [data-page="documentos"] selector to limit scope to documentos page only

 ## System Architecture